adourian/adourian/README.md

 # Kari Adourian

-AI Engineering at Roche.
+AI and Scientific Software Engineering at Roche.
 Former Machine Learning Research Intern at Hitachi Energy.
 Master's student in Computer Science at the University of Pennsylvania, with a background in Chemical Engineering and Biotechnology from EPFL.

 I build machine learning systems and scientific software for technical domains where domain expertise matters.
 My work spans molecular machine learning, scientific computing, industrial time-series modeling, and production-oriented AI systems.